DexterHill0/rsmlui/drop-tree/README.md

 ## TODO

 - [ ] Validate unsafe code for soundness
-- [ ] Add an thread-safe version of the tree
+- [ ] Add a thread-safe version of the tree
 - [ ] Clean up the proc-macro implementation
 - [ ] Reduce the visibility of certain generated types in intellisense (while keeping public for macro expansion)